J16N/wasm_dist_bhtsne/README.md

 - `perplexity` (default: `20.0`): the perplexity value.
 It determines the balance between local and global aspects of the data.
 A good value lies between `5.0` and `50.0`.

 ## Acknowledgements
-Here are the list of people whom I would like to express my gratitude to for helping me with this project:
+Here are the list of people whom I would like to express my gratitude for helping me with this project:
 - [Andrey Vasnetsov (@generall)](https://github.com/generall)
 - [Cristian Baiunco (@Lv-291)](https://github.com/Lv-291)
 - [Jan (@frjnn)](https://github.com/frjnn)